 Quality control is an interdisciplinary academic subject covering a variety of business, manufacturing, and service industries.
 Professionals working in quality control generally ensure standards in production and service are developed, achieved, and maintained.
-Online programs in quality control (sometimes referred to as quality assurance) may be available at the bachelor's and master's degree levels.
+Fully-online programs in quality control (sometimes referred to as quality assurance) may be available at the bachelor's and master's degree levels.

 Bachelor's Degree in Quality Control